bendtherules/bendtherules.github.com/posts/variable-resolution-within-functions.md

   return function inner() {
 	// new scope = scopeB
 	// ⭐️ scopeB -> scopeA -> global
-	// ❌ Does NOT use scopeC
+	// ❌ Does NOT have scopeC in chain console.log(text)
-	console.log(text)
   }
 }